 And they're probably right.
 After all, at this level most of the competition takes place in that reservoir between the ears.
 Win there, and the on-the-water stuff is easy.

-Particularly if the tournament's a tight one — two pounds or less separating first and second place — you'll hear all sorts of second-guessing and Monday morning quarterbacking.
+That's particularly true the tournament's a tight one — two pounds or less separating first and second place — you'll hear all sorts of second-guessing and Monday morning quarterbacking.
 It's the nature of the sport.

 The guy with the trophy standing in the middle of all those pyrotechnics and all that confetti may have had some missteps, too.
 His were just small in comparison, and he'll have forgotten all about them by the time he lifts that trophy over his head.